 *****FIVE STARS "The performances are so direct and so straightforward that the music actually appears fresh and new.
 And the sound is so good and so natural, it puts most other recordings to shame.
 A commendable disc all the way around."

 "Wonderful, incisive, lively conducting, inspired by the maestro's baton, no doubt!
 The woodwinds were especially vivacious, propelling textures forward joyously.
-You have a winner!
-One of your best recordings, Steve!"
+A winner—one of this fine ensemble's best recordings!"

 Sedgwick Clark, editor, Musical America